pingcap/docs-cn/query-execution-plan.md

 One of the goals of SQL optimization is to push the calculation down to TiKV as much as possible.
 The Coprocessor in TiKV supports most of the built-in SQL functions (including the aggregate functions and the scalar functions), SQL `LIMIT` operations, index scans, and table scans.
 However, all `Join` operations can only be performed as root tasks in TiDB.

+### Access Object overview

+Access Object is the data item accessed by the operator, including `table`, `partition`, and `index` (if any).
+Only operators that directly access the data have this information.

 ### Range query

 In the `WHERE`/`HAVING`/`ON` conditions, the TiDB optimizer analyzes the result returned by the primary key query or the index key query.
 For example, these conditions might include comparison operators of the numeric and date type, such as `>`, `<`, `=`, `>=`, `<=`, and the character type such as `LIKE`.